Univariable analysis

 Check for a dose-response relationship between the food items with the highest RR values (the top 3) and being a case.

-a) Orzo
+a) Pasta

 Using epitools::riskratio function: